UoB-HPC/UoB-HPC.github.io/zoo.md

     qsub -lnodes=1:gpus=1:<name> -I

-For example, to run on the K20 GPU:
+You can specify any NVIDIA or AMD gpu using the following:

+    qsub -lnodes=1:gpus=1:nvidia -I
-    qsub -lnodes=1:gpus=1:k20 -I
+    qsub -lnodes=1:gpus=1:amd -I

+You can also request by architecture, for example:

+    qsub -lnodes=1:gpus=1:kepler